 - 74. On occasions, I believe medical staff can find it difficult to differentiate when they escalate to a professional line or an operational line.
 This can be manifest in the first approach being to the Medical Director and a resultant delay in the Acute Director being made aware of the concern or any decision made.
 With respect to urology, there are occasions as a result of these blurring of line management and professional accountability lines where communication and timely escalation could be improved. - 75.
 For example, on 16 September 2019 when the breaches in Mr O'Brien's agreed administrative Return-to-Work Action Plan were escalated, an email was sent detailing the breaches from Mrs Corrigan to Dr Ahmed Khan, Case Manager and copied to Siobhan Hynds, Deputy Director of Employee Relations and Engagement (47.-50.
 20191004 Q8.75 Escalation of Breaches AOB, A1-A3 located in S21 53 of 2022 Attachments).
 These related to non-compliance with Trust Policies and Procedures, in relation to triaging of referrals, contemporaneous note keeping, storage of medical records and private practice, following issues originating in 2016.
 Mrs Martina Corrigan, HOS, was monitoring his administrative processes.
 In the email communication, it was highlighted that non-compliance had been identified with lack of timely triage of referrals, some of which were urgent which was in breach of his agreed action plan.
-The second concern related to the action on digital dictation which was not complied with. - 76.
-A follow-up email included Mr Gibson and subsequently Dr Khan informed Dr O'Kane on 18 September 2019.
-By 30 September 2019, Mr Haynes was copied in and I was informed by Dr O'Kane about the breaches on 4 October 2019 as a meeting had been called to respond to the concerns (47.
-20191004 Q8.75 Escalation of Breaches AOB Iocated in S21 53 of 2022 Attachments). - 77.
+The second concern related to the action on digital dictation which was not complied with. - 77.
 Previously, on the 27th August 2019, I was copied into an email from Dr O'Kane requesting further information to be provided to GMC, after her April 2019 referral of Mr O'Brien, as a result of the MHPS Case Determination report (51.-53.
 20190827 Q8.77 GMC Referral AOB, A1-A2 located in S21 53 of 2022 Attachments).
 This was the first time I was aware of and I received the MHPS Case Determination Report from Dr O'Kane, in that email.